wcko87/beatoraja-english-guide/Configuration.md

 #### In config menu
 There are two ways menu sounds and menu BGM can be configured.
 1. In the `Skin` tab, assign the BGM Path (LR2) and Sound Path (LR2) folders.
 This allows you to use LR2 sound sets.
 2. In the `Skin` tab, under the category `SKIN SELECT`, assign a sound set from a skin.
-Some skins like LITONE5 contain sound sets that can be assigned this way.
+(As far as I know, no skins support this yet.
+The sound set included with LITONE5 is set up via the first method.)